SEO & Web Development

 Good slug: /seo-guide-2026-beginners (24 characters)

-Mistake #4: Using Dates in Evergreen Content
+Mistake #4: Using dates in evergreen content

-Tools and Resources for URL Slug Creation
+Tools and resources for URL slug creation

-• Keep slugs short: 3-5 words, 30-50 characters maximum
+• Keep slugs to 3-5 words, around 30-50 characters

-• Include 1-2 target keywords naturally
+• Include 1-2 target keywords without forcing them

-Create Perfect URL Slugs in Seconds
+Create clean URL slugs in seconds

 Frequently Asked Questions